liferay-design/liferay.design/README.md

 ### Notes

-1. **Pushing work to the upstream dev or production branches will automagically build the site**
+1. **Pushing work to any of the branches will automagically build the site**

-1. You can check the progress of your build by checking [Travis CI](https://travis-ci.org/liferay-design/liferay.design/).
+1. You can check the progress of current and past builds by checking our [Netlify Deploys page](https://app.netlify.com/sites/happy-jackson-1b6bb8/deploys).

-1. Once build is complete visit [dev](https://dev.liferay.design) or [production](https://liferay.design) to see it.

-    If you're in the WeDeploy project, you can view build status on the [logs page](https://console.wedeploy.com/projects/liferaydotdesign-dev/services/liferaydesign/logs).